lmcrean/Steam-Report/README.md

 ### 2.1.3.
 Project Timeline

-The 6 week timeline used the Agile method of interations and priorities.
+The 6 week timeline used the Agile method of iterations and priorities.
 Todoist was chosen as the project management tool for it's simplicity and efficiency.

 ![](assets/media/issues/2023-10-15-15-22-27.png)